nikic/scalar_objects/README.md

 Installation
 ------------

-This extension supports PHP versions 5.4 to 7.2.
+The master branch supports PHP version 7.0 to 8.0.
+Use the [version 0.2][version_0_2] branch for PHP 5 support.

 ### Unix